jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_jazzeditor/tutorial_jazzeditor.md

 Well there you go.
 Now you can continue to make modifications to the example and push them to the Git repository as often as needed.
 And as the scope of the work grows, and more people are added to the project to work on it, everyone can push changes to the repository.
-Standard repository operations and build and deploy are all that is required to ensure that the right bits are always running.
+Standard repository operations and auto-deploy are all that is required to ensure that the right bits are always running.

 ---
 ##Back to DevOps Services